biomadeira/biomadeira.github.io/_posts/2023-01-11-coding-best-practices.md

 navigating the file system, creating and editing files, and running scripts.
 UNIX skills are also important because many software development tools and technologies, such as version control systems and build automation tools, are designed to be used from the command line.
-A large portion of scientific sofware can only be executed from the command line.
+A large portion of scientific software can only be executed from the command line.
 Being able to use the command line effectively can therefore make it easier to use these tools and integrate them into workflows.